MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

 Steps to align:

-1. Open terminal or command window, and change directory to ``montreal-forced-aligner`` folder.
+1. Open terminal or command window, and change directory to the ``montreal-forced-aligner`` folder

-2. Type ``bin/mfa_train_and_align`` followed by the arguments described above.
+2. Type ``bin/mfa_train_and_align`` followed by the arguments described above

 An example command: